Apellun/Django-Ads-Service/README.md

 ### Djoser + custom user model and user manager

 <p>For this project, I used Djoser for the first time.
 I used a custom User model and User manager provided by course tutors in order to implement it correctly.
 It took some time to get the User manager to work properly.
 I had a constant issue with making a superuser through a ./manage.py command — the custom manager did not assign the admin role to the superuser.
-Eventually, what helped was to separately specify roles for each type of user.</p>
+Eventually, what helped was separately specifying the roles for the each type of user and making some of the arguments optional in the functions for creating users.</p>

 ### Different permissions for different actions in a viewset